bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 ## Dropdown color variants
-The dropdown trigger buttons can have one of the standard Bootstrap contextual variants applied by setting the prop `variant` to `success`, `primary`, `info`, `danger`, `link` etc.
+The dropdown toggle button can have one of the standard Bootstrap contextual variants applied by setting the prop `variant` to `success`, `primary`, `info`, `danger`, `link`, `outline-dark`, etc. (or custom variants, if defined).
+The default variant is `secondary`.

-See the [Variant Reference](/docs/reference/color-variants) for a list of supported contextual variants.
+See the [Variant Reference](/docs/reference/color-variants) for a full list of built-in contextual variants.

 ```html
 <div>